netsage-project/netsage-pipeline/website/docs/devel/tag.md

 Create a new Tag or Release in Github, eg, v1.2.11.
 Be sure to copy info from the CHANGES file into the Release description.

-## To Build and Push Pipeline_Importer and Pipeline_Logstash Images Manually
+## To Build and Push Images Manually

+Below is the procedure to build pipeline_importer and pipeline_logstash images manually.

 Install docker-compose if not done already.
 See the Docker Installation instructions.

-Git clone (or git pull) the pipeline project and check out the tag branch, then set the version number in docker-compose.build.yml using the script.
+Git clone (or git pull) the pipeline project and check out the tag you want to build, then set the version number in docker-compose.build.yml using the script.
 Eg, for v1.2.11,
 ```
 git clone https://github.com/netsage-project/netsage-pipeline.git
 cd netsage-pipeline